 This is the only 15th C. braid instruction I’m aware of that specifies the direction to turn the loop!
 I’m pretty sure that all the other instructions regarding turning loops just say “reverse” without specifying whether the loop should be turned from below (“upward”), or from above (“downward”).

 If these directions are followed, all the paired strands should stay in a fairly consistent left-right order with each loop transfer.
-However, I just did some trials with this – using bicolor black/white loops for the 4 loops that start on one hand, and 3 single-color gold loops for the other hand – and the results were somewhat messy and inconsistent when I tightened normally.
-Maybe partly because of the thick cotton yarn I’m using, and these long twill passages of “over-under 3 loops”.
-I had to ‘fussy-tighten’ and sometimes correct the order that the strands ended up in as they crossed the braid in order to achieve the neat left/right side-by-side positioning of the black and white shanks that I expected.
+However, I just did some trials with this – using bicolor black/white loops for the 4 loops that start on one hand, and 3 single-color gold loops for the other hand – and sadly, the results were somewhat messy and inconsistent.
+Maybe partly because of the thick cotton yarn I used, but I think mostly because of that single long twill passage of “over-under 3 loops” on both sides of the braid.
+I had to ‘fussy-tighten’ and sometimes correct the order that the strands ended up in as they crossed the braid in order to achieve the neat left/right side-by-side positioning of the black and white shanks of each loop in the photo below.

-However, when I divided the loops at the bottom to braid two smaller braids (to form a loop), the results were much neater, and the doubled left-right shanks of the loops made a very smooth, neat 3-element flat gold braid; while the 4-element black/white braid came out with a neat color pattern because of the regularity of the left-right black and white shanks of the loops.
-When working a three-‘strand’ pig-tail-type braid with loops and holding palms upward (to facing), it seems very obvious to insert fingers into the loops from below in order to keep the left strand of each loop on the left, and the right strand on the right.
-Plus it becomes very clear that you aren’t reversing / turning the loop in taking it from below.
+However, when I divided the loops at the bottom to form a loop, and braided two side-by-side smaller braids with shorter (mostly plain-weave) passages, the results were much neater, and didn’t require ‘cheating.’
+The doubled left-right shanks of the loops made a very smooth, neat 3-loop flat gold braid on the left; while the 4-loop black/white braid on the right came out with a neat color pattern because of the regularity of the left-right black and white shanks of the loops.
+When braiding these simpler pig-tail-type braids with loops and holding palms upward (to facing), it seems very obvious to insert fingers into the loops from below in order to keep the left strand of each loop on the left, and the right strand on the right, and it is very easy to see that you are not reversing / turning the loop when taking it from below.

-The two-person Hallstatt braid has several over-unders across the braid before the loop turns at the edge to go back across the braid, which helps to ‘lock’ or fix the left-right orientation of the two strands of that loop.
-In contrast, each loop in the Broad Lace Parti has one long “over-3-loops” passage on each half of the braid, and then turns around the edge of the braid to become the long “under” on the other side, so the Broad Lace Parti is inherently a less-flat, “bunchier” braid than the HallTex 301 braid.
-Also the HallTex 301 braid’s over-unders are shorter – over-2-loops compared to over-3-loops in the Broad Lace Parti.
-I think that’s why the Broad Lace Parti tends to come out with a rather messy alignment of the left and right strands of the loops.
+The two-person Hallstatt braid has several over-unders of shorter passages (2/2 twill and 1/1 plain weave) across the braid, which helps to ‘lock’ or fix the left-right orientation of the two strands of that loop.
+In contrast, each loop in the Broad Lace Parti has one long “over-3-loops” passage on each half of the braid, and that same loop then turns back around the edge of the braid to follow the single long “under-3-loops” passage on the other side, which makes the Broad Lace Parti a much more rounded and “bunchier” braid than the flat, wide HallTex 301 braid.
+I think that’s why the Broad Lace Parti tends to come out with a messier alignment of the left and right strands of the loops.